I know why your Upwork proposals are getting rejected and help you write proposals with much better response from clients now.

 I know why, and I will let you know.
 More likely that you are making these five potential mistakes with your proposals that can lead to such dismal performance on Upwork.

-1. Poor english
+1. Poor English

-To identify if your proposals doesn’t convey what you mean.
+To identify if your proposals don’t convey what you mean.
 Grab the requirement as well as the proposal you have written for a job.

-I have seen time and again many Indians have issues conveying in English what they wish to say.
+I have seen time, and again many Indians have issues conveying in English what they wish to say.
 Even if you’re not a writer, you need to have the right communication skill along with good command over the English language to communicate with the client.